 That’s it!
 Easy huh?
 Well, actually not quite.
-I was surprised how tricky this craft actually was.
+I was surprised at how tricky this craft actually was.

-** This is a harder to make than it looks like it would be from the outset.
-The trickiest part of this craft is working with the plastic, hot glue and burlap.
+** This is harder to make than it looks like it would be from the outset.
+The trickiest part of this craft is working with plastic, hot glue, and burlap.
 The hot glue seeps through the burlap and doesn’t love to stick to the plastic cups.
 So, you need to wear thick gloves or use a crafting stick or stick of hot glue to hold the burlap down until the glue cools.
 Do this by rolling the stick towards the edge of the burlap (to help secure the burlap).
 Keep the stick moving to prevent it from cooling/drying onto the cup.